arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **Best model**

-Here are the details of the Best Model which was identified as VotingEnsemble with AUC 0.947:
+    Here are the details of the Best Model which was identified as **VotingEnsemble** with 0.947 AUC:

     ![alt text](screenshots/2.3_Best_model_1.png)